Khushi-24/Social-Media-Integration/README.md

 # Social-Media-Integration

-## This application basically shows your profile pic, email id and while you log in with Facebook or Sign up using google
+## This application basically shows your profile pic, email id and name while you log in with Facebook or Sign up using google